IssacZhuang/Alco/.Note/Issue.md

-todo bugs:
+todo optimization:

-[1]
-the gpu surface is lost when sdl window is minimized

-[2]
-the gpu instancing for text rendering has error when the text is too long
+[1] the text rendering will submit command buffer many time when rendering large amount of text